hslbck/gnome-shell-extension-radio/README.md

 * build and install from source, see [CONTRIBUTING]

 ### Charset convertion
-Radio station streams may include tags (track artist and title).

 Radio station streams may include tags - track artist and title.